 This is a great way to kick off your celebrations, but it’s not always 100% necessary.
-“Deciding whether you and your fiancé should have an engagement party depends on what you both want,” says Julie Stulberg, an Event Specialist at The Carlu.
+“Deciding whether you and your fiancé should have an engagement party depends on what you both want,” says Natalie.
 From a small gathering at someone’s home to lively cocktail party at a restaurant, you can customize your engagement party to suit your taste, style, and budget.

 7. Schedule Engagement Shoot

 While this is another completely optional step, engagement photos can be a great accompaniment to your Save the Date invitations, or your wedding website.
-“The engagement session is also the perfect opportunity to spend some time with your photographer before the wedding day,” says Julie.
+“The engagement session is also the perfect opportunity to spend some time with your photographer before the wedding day,” says Natalie.
 “Your photographer also gets to see how you and your fiancé interact with each other, and can better direct you two.”
-Personally, we loved hosting Jolyn and Carl’s lovely engagement shoot at the bar at Canoe!

 8. Start Dress Shopping

 It will take months of alterations to get your wedding dress to fit perfectly, so better get crackin’!
-“Do your research, be open, create a budget and start from the lowest end to the highest,” says Julie.
-“You want to ensure you are trying on dresses that are realistic in your budget to avoid any disappointment.”
+To start, do your research and create a budget.
+When it comes time to start shopping, ensure you are trying on dresses that realistically fit within in your budget to avoid any disappointment.